alphaleph/little-monk/README.md

-# posts - full MEVN stack practice app inspired by Aneeta Sharma's tutorial https://medium.com/@anaida07/mevn-stack-application-part-1-3a27b61dcae0
+# little-buddha - A MEVN stack-based app for crowd-sourced wisdom